Curtis Lazar: Personal life

-Lazar and his wife have one son.
+Lazar and his wife have two sons.

 During his rookie season, Lazar went viral for eating a hamburger that had been thrown onto the ice in the Senators' game against the Boston Bruins.
 Fans had begun throwing burgers during games in celebration of goaltender Andrew Hammond, who was nicknamed "The Hamburglar".
 Several years after the incident, Lazar clarified that the hamburger, which had struck him as he sat on the Senators' bench, was fully wrapped, not "on the ice bare or anything".